isaacdarcilla/ePageantClient/README.md

 Once you bought a ticket in an ePageant hosted event, you'll have your one-time voting Ticket ID.

-After you download <code>Judge App</code>, use the credentials below to access judge page.
+After you download **Judge App**, use the credentials below to access judge page.

 ### Username ###
 > isaac